January 20–22, 2014 North American blizzard

-The January 20–22, 2014 North American blizzard was a disruptive but powerful system that affected across much of the Mid-Atlantic states and New England, bringing near-or-at blizzard conditions to many and heavy snow accumulations in late January 2014.
+From January 20–22, 2014, a disruptive blizzard, unofficially named Winter Storm Janus by The Weather Channel and other media, affected much of the Mid-Atlantic states and New England, bringing near-or-at blizzard conditions to many and heavy snow accumulations.
 Originating on January 19 as an Alberta clipper in Canada, the system moved east into the Ohio Valley, dropping light snowfall before moving offshore the East Coast of the United States and soon after strengthening into a powerful winter storm on January 21.
 The winter storm brought widespread gusty winds and snowfall totals of over 1 ft to populated cities, before winding down and moving away from the coast the following day.

 Near-blizzard conditions occurred up and down the Interstate 95 corridor, with blizzard warnings issued for southeastern New England.
 The system, which was not well-forecast in advance and was stronger than anticipated by many, also struck at or near rush hour, which created hazardous conditions and impacts from Washington D.C. to Boston, Massachusetts.
 States of emergencies were declared in the states of New Jersey, Maryland and more due to the blizzard, which also caused thousands of flights nationwide to be either cancelled or delayed.
 At least one death was confirmed due to the storm, in Maryland.